 The previous reports documented an undeniable, growing interest in motorized recreation.
-DCNR further investigated the OHV market in its Pennsylvania All-Terrain Vehicle Area Suitability Study (2019, Suitability Study).
+DCNR further investigated the OHV market in its Pennsylvania All-Terrain Vehicle Area Suitability Study (Suitability Study; Pashek+MTR, 2019).
 The first part described OHV users and their needs.
-Compared to results from the previous study (Lord, Elmendorf, & Strauss, 2004), there were increases in the average number of ATVs per household (1.6 vs. 2.2); and the average number of ATV riders per household (2.2 vs. 2.7) (p.
-8).
+Compared to results from the previous study (Lord, Elmendorf, & Strauss, 2004), there were increases in the average number of ATVs per household (1.6 vs. 2.2); and the average number of ATV riders per household (2.2 vs. 2.7).
 Luzerne County ranked 5th for ATV registrations out of 67 counties.
 There were also changes in: